QMRonline/bash/README.md

 Requirements
 To follow along, all you'll need is an Ubuntu or Kali Linux system.
 Really, any Linux system will do.
 If you want to pick up a Linux system and you've never tried this before, you can always grab a Raspberry Pi or another single-board computer to run a Linux build on.

+Find You Bash Interpreter
+To get started, we need to know which Bash interpreter we're using.
+To do so, use which bash in a terminal window.
+Learning the location of the interpreter will be useful when writing our first Bash script.

+~# which bash

+usr/bin/bash

+Make Your First Bash Script
+To start a new Bash script, create and open a new Bash file called "bash.sh" or whatever you want to call it.
+The important thing is that it ends in the "sh" extension.
+We'll be creating a super basic script to illustrate one easy thing it can.

+~# nano bash.sh
+In the document, start the first line with a shebang (#!) followed by the location of your Bash interpreter (for me, it's usr/bin/bash).
+When the program is opened, this will tell it how to interpret the language we're writing the rest of the script in.

+#! /usr/bin/bash